Skip to content

 A Fund That Works Quietly in the Background

-This is worth considering as a long-term habit rather than a one-off task.
+This is worth noting as a long-term habit rather than a one-off task.
 Many freelancers set aside a small percentage of each invoice specifically for this purpose.
 Over time, those contributions build quietly into a meaningful cushion.
 The goal is simply to reduce the financial sting of being human — because everyone gets ill eventually.

 Run it with sensible defaults